 So, is a heavy Mason jar really the way to go when it comes to packing your lunch?
 I don’t think so.
 Those quart containers?
 They’re the same size, but a fraction of the weight.

 Personally, I’m not a big breaker of things (unless I’m intentionally breaking things to prove my point).
 But I have lived with people who seem to break at least one glass per day, and not only is it a pain to clean up, but it also means you’re constantly replenishing your supply.
 By comparison, plastic quart containers are pretty indestructible.

 I recently moved into an apartment with a separate kitchen.
 It’s not huge, but it’s still considerably bigger than my previous (itty-bitty) one.
 I thought that I’d have gobs and gobs of space, but somehow space is still something I don’t seem to have enough of — isn’t this always the case?

-Luckily, my quart containers are stackable (not so Mason jars) — and I keep the lids all lined up in a Tupperware container.
-It's all very compact, which means I have more precious cabinet space for my expanding tea collection and pantry staples like canned tomatoes.
+Luckily, my quart containers are stackable (not so with Mason jars) — and I keep the lids all lined up in a Tupperware container.
+It’s all very compact, which means I have more precious cabinet space for my expanding tea collection and pantry staples like canned tomatoes.